chiselstrike/chiselstrike/docusaurus/docs/intro.md

 success
 ```

-Note how we can store a comment in the database by simply invoking
+Note how we can store a comment in the database by simply invoking the `save`
-`Chisel.save` with `'BlogComment'` as the first argument and the object
+method of `'BlogComment'`.
+Every time we do that for an object without an id, a
-representing the comment as the second.
-Every time we do that, a new
+new row is added.
+Every time we invoke `save()` on an object that already has
-row is added.
+an id, the corresponding row is updated.

 Because this endpoint mutates the state of the backend, a consequence of
-the call to `Chisel.save`, we use a POST request.
+the call to `save()`, we use a POST request.

 The effect of this endpoint is that the database is filled with four
 comments.
 Now we just have to read them.
 Let's edit the